Poorchop/hexchat-scripts/README.md

 The HexChat Python plugin interface is required.

+#### [twitch-title.py] (twitch-title.py)
+This script will retrieve information such as stream status, current game, and broadcast title when you join a TwitchTV IRC channel.
+It will update the channel title with this information in addition to printing it locally.
+It will also update this information every 10 minutes, so if a stream goes offline for example, the title will eventually change to reflect this.

+This script has only been tested with Python 3 at the moment.

 ### Notes:
 All scripts are under the [MIT license] (./license) unless otherwise stated.